 New science using NCRIS-enabled TERN research infrastructure improves our understanding of the amount of rain our arid ecosystems need before they switch from being carbon absorbers to emitters.
-Read the latest findings that prove important for global carbon and water budgets and for modelling our future climate.
+Read the latest environment monitoring findings that prove important for global carbon and water budgets and for modelling our future climate.

 Arid and semi-arid regions occupy 70% of the Australian land surface and climate driven changes to the functioning of these regions have huge impacts on the global carbon budget.
 During wet periods, vegetation expands and more CO2 is stored—creating a carbon sink—but during dry periods, plants dieback and regions switch to becoming carbon sources.

 The implications of such pivots are astounding.
 For example, research data collection from the 2011 la niña, shows higher than average rainfall in arid and semi-arid Australia significantly contributed to the southern hemisphere capturing more CO2 than it emitted and ‘the global carbon sink anomaly’ was coined.